The Ultimate Restaurant SEO Checklist for 2025

 When you create the internal links, make sure that the part of the sentence that you link to contains the keyword of the destination page.

-Step 9: Optimize images
+Step 9: Optimize Images

 Your images should be optimized for your primary keyword, too.
 On each page make sure that the main image on the page has an alt tag which contains that page’s keyword.